 Bass drum pillows are relatively inexpensive.
 However, you get thicker materials and better design features on ones that cost a bit more.

-What Features to Look for in a Bass Drum Pillow
+What Features to Look for in a Kick Drum Pillow

 Bass drum pillows are intended to cut out much of the resonance from your bass drum and improve the sound.